pvnovarese/freestyle_demo/README.md

 simple demo for connecting jenkins to anchore enterprise

+Assumptions:
+* you've already got Anchore up and running
+* you already have the Anchore Container Image Scanner Plugin configured
+* you've already got Jenkins configured to build docker images
+* you have a stored credential with your Docker Hub username/password (or whatever registry you will be pushing your images to)

 The included Dockerfile has "bad" settings that should cause many common policies to issue a STOP and FAIL the image:
 * no user specified, so the container will run as root (many policies prohibit privledged users)
 * curl installed in the image (this is a commonly blocklisted package)